faisalman/ua-parser-js/readme.md

 })();
 ```

 Along with `User-Agent` HTTP header, Chrome also sends this client-hints data by default under `Sec-CH-UA-*` HTTP headers in each request.
 In server-side development, you can capture this extra information by passing the `req.headers` to `UAParser()` (see examples below).
-When using `withClientHints()` in nodejs environment and browser without client-hints support (basically anything that's not Chromium-based) the updated data will be returned as a `Thenable` (has `then()` method).
+When using `withClientHints()` in nodejs environment and browser without client-hints support (basically anything that's not Chromium-based), it will returns a new object with updated data.

 ```js
 // server-side example